nuno-andre/clyphx/docs/macrobat_manual.md

    parameters (Volume, Pan and Mute) of the Chains of a Rack on the Track it is on.
--  [CS Rack](#nk-cs) -- This type allows you to use a Macro to dynamically control the Rack\'s Chain Selector.
+-  [CS Rack](#nk-cs) -- This type allows you to use a Macro to dynamically control the Rack's Chain Selector.
 -  [Learn Rack](#nk-learn) -- This type allows you to use a Macro to control the last selected parameter in Live.
 -  [RnR Racks](#nk-rnr) -- This type can Reset or Randomize parameters